lowskydev/CALC-Compiler/README.md

 # CALC Language Compiler

 A functional-imperative language compiler with first-class functions, mutable references, and data structures.
-Includes both an interpreter and an optimizing LLVM compiler.
+Includes both an interpreter and an LLVM compiler.

 ## Features